 5. INSECT REPELLENT

 Mosquito bites can ruin a family hike in minutes.
-Stay ahead of this nuisance; throw a bottle of OFF!® personal repellent into one of the outside pockets of your backpack for peace of mind.
+Stay ahead of this nuisance; throw a bottle of OFF!® into one of the outside pockets of your backpack for peace of mind.
 Then if you encounter mosquitoes on your slow-hiking path, you’re prepared.

 Here are few tips to help protect you and your kiddos on your slow-hike:

 - Don’t allow children to handle insect repellent themselves.
 Instead, follow the “hands first” method for even coverage: Spray the palm of your hand first, then put the product on your child (see tutorial below).